Hemaolle/web-chat/README.md

 ## Deploying to Heroku

-You should have the Heroku CLI installed for this.
+You should have the Heroku CLI installed.

+Note that as the server is using an embedded H2 database, the contents of the database will be wiped every time the Heroku dyno is reloaded.
+We should switch to a database with Heroku add-on support if we wanted the data to persist.

 ```
 # Build the client.